Before we get into OWA’s Hair Wash and about how it’s different, first we need to talk about what it’s different from. What makes a shampoo a shampoo?

 - Chelating Agents

 In a liquid shampoo, water is the primary ingredient.
 On average, water makes up 80% of the shampoo by weight.
-Water acts as a solvent to deliver the other ingredients that have more necessary functions in a shampoo.
-With the innovation in raw materials, like the movement away from harsh detergents like sulfates, water is not serving the reduction in irritation as it used to.
-The ingredients we are using now are more mild than the typical sulfates that were previously used, giving us the opportunity to move away from water as a primary ingredient in shampoo.
+Water acts as a carrier solvent to deliver the other ingredients that have more necessary functions for your hair.
+Water can also be used to dilute harsh detergents, like sulfates, to reduce irritation when in use.
+With more recent raw material innovation, including the movement away from harsh detergents like sulfates, water is no longer serving that purpose.
+The ingredients we use today are milder, giving brands an opportunity to move away from water as a primary ingredient in shampoo.
+Like us at OWA!

-Surfactant is short for surface active agent.
+“Surfactant” is short for surface active agent.
 Surfactants decrease the interfacial tension between two physical states.
-Essentially, that means surfactants allow for a change in how two phases interact with each other.
-In shampoo, surfactants allow for oil and water to get along with each other and form a uniform liquid.
-If oil and water did not get along, you would see two liquids sitting on top of each other in the bottle.
+In shampoo, surfactants allow for oil and water to get along with each other and form a uniform liquid called an emulsion.
+If oil and water did not get along, you would see two liquids sitting on top of each other, separated, in the bottle.
 When shampoo goes past its shelf life, you can see the oil and water phases start to separate.
-Surfactants can be responsible for a number of functions like wetting, emulsifying, foam boosting and anti-foaming, dispersing and cleansing.
+Surfactants can be responsible for a number of functions in shampoo - including wetting, emulsifying, foam boosting and anti-foaming, dispersing and cleansing.

 Conditioners, well, condition the hair.
 Yes, it is that obvious.
-However, some conditioners are more effective for hair, whereas other conditioners are more effective for skin.
-In a shampoo, it’s important to have a conditioner for hair and skin, because a well-conditioned scalp can help to prevent dandruff and reduce irritation that may be associated with the surfactants in a shampoo.
-Conditioners are also responsible for properties of a shampoo like “smoothing” “shine” & “moisturizing.”
+However, some conditioners are more effective for hair, whereas others are more effective for skin.
+In a shampoo, it’s important to have conditioners for hair and skin, because a well-conditioned scalp can help prevent dandruff and reduce irritation that may be associated with the surfactants in a shampoo.
+Conditioners are also responsible for properties of a shampoo like “smoothing” “shine” and “moisturizing.”

-Thickening agents do just what they sound like too, they make your shampoo more manageable to pour out of the bottle by increasing the viscosity of your shampoo.
-Not much more to add here.
+Thickening agents are self-explanatory in name, as well - they make your shampoo more manageable to pour out of the bottle by increasing the viscosity of your shampoo.
+A liquid that’s too runny will end up down the drain instead of in your hair!

-Recently there has been an increase of chelating shampoos on the market, however this ingredient exists in all shampoos.
+Recently there has been an increase of chelating shampoos on the market, however this ingredient exists in almost all shampoos in some capacity.
 Chelating shampoos are simply shampoos with an increased level of the chelating agent.
 Chelating agents are responsible for removing build up in your hair by forming multiple bonds to a metal ion.
-Here is what is really going on.
-Where clarifying shampoos typically remove build-up in a physical way, chelating agents remove build-up in a chemical way.
-For example, chelating agents can remove minerals from hard water that have built up in your hair that can effect the color of your hair.
-In a standard shampoo formulation, chelating agents allow shampoo to function as normal in hard water.
-Chelating agents can be irritating and over-drying, so their content in shampoo is low, but plays a necessary role.
-This is also why the shampoo marketed for the chelating power should not be used regularly!
+Here is what that means.
+Where clarifying shampoos typically help to remove build-up in a physical way (i.e. salt), chelating agents remove build-up in a chemical way.
+For example, chelating agents can remove minerals from hard water that have accumulated in your hair.
+In a standard shampoo formulation, chelating agents allow shampoo to function as formulated in the presence of hard water.
+Chelating agents can be irritating and over-drying, so their percentage in shampoo is low, yet plays a necessary role.
+This is also why shampoo marketed for the chelating power should not be used regularly!

 Read the Details: